josefj1519/SnakeBG/README.md

 SnakeBG is a 1v1 snake game that use WASD and IJKL to control.
 You create your own levels and it saves in a folder on your desktop for the purpose of demonstration.
 Goal of game is to eat the other snake, but you can only intersect on the yellow parts of the snake.
+GameDriver and SoundDriver classes were made by Jonathan Gonzales

 **Title screen:**